AdaCore/gnatstudio/docs/users_guide/main_window.rst

 lazily, so not all files are known to this search capability.

 This will open a small window at the bottom of the view where you can interactively type names.
 The first matching name in the tree will be selected while you type it.
-You can then also use the :kbd:`up` and :kbd:`down` keys to navigate through all the items matching the current text.
+Use the :kbd:`up` and :kbd:`down` keys to navigate through all the items matching the current text.

 The various components that are displayed are: